 For a fantastic viewpoint from where you’ll see the splendour of the petrified waterfalls and their rugged beauty take the trail leading down to the valley.

-This is a semidesert environment.
-Bring sunscreen, a hat and a refillable water bottle.
+This is a semidesert environment with no shade.
+Bring sunscreen, a hat and plenty of water.

 The Natural Pools of Hierve El Agua